Wafaaismail/Handle-Arduino-With-Led-Button-and-temp-sensor/README.md

 To convert reading to voltage  as following :

-  -Voltage at pin in milliVolts = (reading from ADC) * (5000/1024) -This formula converts the number 0-1023 from the ADC into 0-5000mV (= 5V).
+  -Voltage at pin in milliVolts = (reading from ADC) * (5000/1024)

+  -This formula converts the number 0-1023 from the ADC into 0-5000mV (= 5V).

 then Convert it to Celiuis as following :

   -from 10 mv per degree wit 500 mV offse to degrees ((voltage - 500mV) times 100).

 then to Fehrnihit with the formula : (temperatureC * 9.0 / 5.0) + 32.0 .

 With helping of millis(); Function it enable the program to run clearly without interfering as .

 Code :

- As  illustrated at main.c file i built 4 functions to handel the program functionality a nd with the help of built in functions as millis(); ,Serial.Println(""),attachInterrupt(),etc...
+ As  illustrated at main.c file
+ I built 4 functions to handel the program functionality and with the help of built in functions as millis(); ,Serial.Println(""),attachInterrupt(),etc...

  this is a link of circuit simulation it is very useful to check :